 When it comes to running, the experiences of flow state and clutch state represent two distinct mental and physical states that can affect performance, enjoyment and outcomes.
 Both states are associated with high levels of focus and performance but they differ in how they are triggered, the intensity of effort involved, and the psychological and physical benefits.
-These states can also be achieved in other activities, say swimming, but my experience is with running.
+These states can also be achieved in other activities, say swimming, cycling or even functional workouts, but my experience is with mainly with running.

 As ever, please talk to your doctor, or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle; especially if you are under treatment.
 See links to related studies at bottom of page.